 GIFfing it up for Channukah! or is it Hannukah? or is it ??

-The post "The Eight Nights of GIFannukah" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2012/12/gifannukah/) on December 21, 2012.
+The post "The Eight Nights of GIFannukah" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/12/gifannukah/) on December 21, 2012.